Entropiemaximun/Raise_and_lower_by_autosteer_board/README.md

 #define  Hyd_down A2

-  can be switch    to
+  It an be switch    to

 #define  Hyd_up D2  ///   define   the  pin  to up and down       can be   D2 D5 A1 A2 ...  like A1 in this line

 #define  Hyd_down D5

-   this ino will replace the original autosteer Ino  on the Arduino nano
+   This ino will replace the original autosteer Ino  on the Arduino nano

 ----------------------------

-example of application
+Example of application

  https://www.youtube.com/watch?v=u_cRjiCn22A

  --------------------------------------------------------
-  timing  of 255  deliver an infinite timing  to the next operation
+  The timing  of 255  deliver an infinite timing  to the next operation

 ![screen](https://user-images.githubusercontent.com/88970536/226169083-d34481fc-06cf-4a41-8f5c-9b3e73b813ab.png)
+in case of stop or release activ switch   it stop the action